Same-sex marriage in Denmark: Same-sex marriage

-The first same-sex marriage in Denmark occurred on 15 June at the Frederiksberg Church in Copenhagen between Stig Elling and Steen Andersen, a couple for 27 years who had entered a registered partnership in 1990.

 Greenland

 Denmark's registered partnership law was extended to Greenland on 26 April 1996.
 Denmark's marriage law, as supported by the Naalakkersuisut, was to be considered by the Inatsisartut in the spring of 2014, but was postponed beyond the year due to early parliamentary elections.
 The legislation to grant same-sex couples marriage and adoption rights had its first reading on 25 March 2015.
 It was approved unanimously on second reading on 26 May 2015.
-Ratification of the legislation was required by the Danish Parliament, which granted approval of the law on 19 January 2016.
-The law came into effect on 1 April 2016.
+Ratification of the legislation was required by the Danish Parliament, which approved the law on 19 January 2016.
+It came into effect on 1 April 2016.

 Greenland's registered partnership law was repealed on the same day that the same-sex marriage law came into effect.

 Faroe Islands

-Denmark's registered partnership law was never extended to the Faroe Islands, and until 2017 it was the only Nordic region to not recognize same-sex unions.
+Denmark's registered partnership law was never extended to the Faroe Islands, and until 2017 it was the only Nordic region to not recognize same-sex unions in any form.
 A set of bills to extend the Danish gender-neutral marriage law to the Faroe Islands was submitted to the Løgting on 20 November 2013, though was rejected at second reading on 13 March 2014.

-Following the Faroese general election in September 2015, two same-sex marriage bills (one permitting same-sex marriage and the other permitting same-sex divorce) were submitted to the Parliament.
-The bills received a first reading on 24 November 2015.
-On 26 April 2016, following a significant amount of parliamentary maneuvering, the same-sex marriage bill passed its second reading by a vote of 19–14.
-The bill passed its final reading on 29 April 2016.
+Following the Faroese general election in September 2015, a same-sex marriage bill was submitted to the Parliament.
+It received a first reading on 24 November 2015.
+On 26 April 2016, following a significant amount of parliamentary maneuvering, the bill passed its second reading by a vote of 19–14.
+It passed its final reading on 29 April 2016.
 The Danish Parliament voted unanimously to ratify the changes to its own marriage law on 25 April 2017.
-The Minister of Justice, Søren Pape Poulsen, subsequently allowed the law to go into effect on 1 July 2017, after some minor adjustments regarding the state church had been made.

-Legislation exempting the Church of the Faroe Islands from performing same-sex marriages passed the Faroese Parliament on 30 May and went into effect on 1 July 2017, alongside the marriage law.
+Minister of Justice Søren Pape Poulsen subsequently allowed the law to go into effect on 1 July 2017.
+Legislation exempting the Church of the Faroe Islands from performing same-sex marriages passed the Faroese Parliament on 30 May 2017, and went into effect on 1 July alongside the new marriage law.
 The first same-sex wedding in the Faroe Islands was performed on 6 September 2017.